ArcGIS Desktop Software

 Note: for installation on Stanford affiliated computers only and only to users who possess a valid SUNet ID.
 Software and data provided under this agreement are to be used for instruction, research, and administrative purposes only.
 Use of the licensed programs for profit, private gain, or other commercial use is prohibited.

 The Stanford Geospatial Center has created a set of batch files (.bat) to automate and simplify the ArcGIS installation process.
-The following 4 videos illustrate the basic steps to installing ArcGIS 10.4.1
+The following 4 videos illustrate the basic steps to installing ArcGIS 10.5.1 (Note: The videos were created for 10.4.1, but the process of using our installation batch files remains the same).

-If you already have ArcGIS 10.1 or higher installed, DO NOT manually uninstall, 10.4.1 will install directly over these previous versions.
+If you already have ArcGIS 10.1 or higher installed, DO NOT manually uninstall it.
+ArcGIS 10.5.1 will install directly over these previous versions.
 If you have 10.0 or earlier installed you will need to uninstall it before running the batch file.

 You must have administrator rights to your computer.
 If you have previously installed software on your machine you are probably ok.
 If not, you may need to talk to your staff IT person.

 You must be logged into the Stanford Network.
-Connecting through the Secure WiFi, LAN or Stanford VPN service (note: installing across VPN may take longer).
+Connecting through the Secure WiFi, LAN or Stanford VPN service (note: installing across VPN may take longer, and you cannot reach the ArcGIS License Server through VPN.
+If you need to license the software from a remote location, please contact firstname.lastname@example.org).

 You must have a valid SUNet ID and password.
 ArcGIS Desktop is licensed for any Stanford Affiliate to install on any machine, but you must be able to authenticate on our network to install the software